Catatonia Treatment in Brookline, MA

 Does Dr. Kuhn provide ECT?

-Dr. Kuhn does not provide ECT directly but facilitates referral when indicated and coordinates closely with the ECT care team throughout treatment to ensure integrated psychiatric oversight.
+No. Dr. Kuhn does not provide ECT directly.
+She facilitates referral when it is indicated and coordinates closely with the ECT care team throughout treatment to ensure integrated psychiatric oversight.

 Can catatonia occur in children with autism?

-What should I expect at the first appointment?
+What should we expect at the first appointment?

-The first appointment includes a comprehensive psychiatric evaluation with particular attention to motor and behavioral examination findings.
+Families begin with a brief ten-minute introductory call before an evaluation is scheduled.
+The evaluation itself includes a comprehensive psychiatric assessment with particular attention to motor and behavioral examination findings.
+For children it runs about two hours in two parts, starting with parents or caregivers and then the child.
 Dr. Kuhn will review medical history and may recommend additional medical or neurological workup when indicated.
 Visit our Payment & Fees page for details on appointment types and pricing.

 What areas does Dr. Kuhn serve?

-Dr. Kuhn sees patients in-person in Brookline and the Greater Boston area, including Somerville, Brookline, and surrounding communities.
+Dr. Kuhn sees patients in person in Brookline and the Greater Boston area, including Cambridge, Somerville, Newton, and surrounding communities.
 Telehealth appointments are available for patients throughout Massachusetts, though initial evaluations for catatonia typically benefit from in-person assessment.